How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 Wasana

-This cultivar is often used in creating bonsai as well.
+This cultivar is often used to create bonsai as well.
 The leaves are extremely small and variegated, with white margins.

 ‘Wasana’ plants stay under a few feet tall naturally, but of course, they can be limited further by growing in a bonsai container.